All About Computer and Information Systems Managers

 - Manage backup, security and user help systems.

-Things a Computer & Information Systems Manager Should Know How to Do
+What a Computer & Information Systems Manager Should Know

-Computer and Information Systems Managers state the following job skills are important in their day-to-day work.
+When polled, Computer and Information Systems Managers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.